-Coarctation of the Aorta is also called aortic narrowing, which means the aorta is narrow.
-Causing your heart must pump harder to force blood through the narrowed part of your aorta.
+Coarctation of the aorta is also called aortic narrowing.
+If your aorta is narrow, it means your heart must pump harder to force blood through the narrow part.

 Babies with severe coarctation of the aorta may begin having symptoms shortly after birth.
 The signs include pale skin, irritability, heavy sweating, difficulty breathing and feeding.